87 Preston Road, Brighton

 Status: Planning approved

-Built in the 1870s, 87 Preston Road has been used as an educational premises since its opening but is now empty following City College’s relocation.
-We aim to sensitively repair the locally listed building, restoring its distinctive historical character, and convert it into a residential scheme consisting of 25 apartments with mezzanine levels.
+Built in the 1870s, 87 Preston Road has been used as educational premises since its opening but is now empty following City College’s relocation.
+We aim to sensitively repair this building of local historic interest, restoring its distinctive historical character, and convert it into a residential scheme consisting of 25 apartments with mezzanine levels.
 This will be composed of 10 one bedroom flats, 11 two bedroom flats and 4 three bedroom flats.

 The proposal does not alter the scale of the existing building but includes a rear infill to accommodate an additional flat.
 A full width balcony sits in line with the building’s existing facade and ensures the infill is subservient to the existing building.